THE PROFESSOR IS HAPPY TO SEE YOU.

 Once your documents land you an interview, TPII also offers the intensive Academic Job Interview Intervention, and the Job Talk Intervention, 50-minute session by skype in which Intervention Coaches Kellee Weinhold or Petra Shenk put you through the paces of the likely interview and/or job talk.

-Finally, she can assist you in your tenure case–specifically writing your research statement, teaching philosophy, and even in strategizing your external reviewers.
+Finally, I can assist you in your tenure case–specifically writing your research statement, teaching philosophy, and even in strategizing your external reviewers.
 As a Department Head, Dr. Karen put a number of junior faculty through successful tenure cases in her department and learned a lot about how tenure cases are compiled and evaluated.